cnnrbrn/javascript-guide/forms/validation.md

 # Form validation

-Here is a simple form.
+Here is a simple form with one input.

 ```html
 <form id="contactForm">